outofmbufs/tokenizer/README.md

 ### Returning a different Token type (TokenID) in an action() method

-Consider this example set of rules:
+This set of rules:

     rules = [
-        TokenMatch('CONSTANT', r'-?[0-9]+')
+        TokenMatch('CONSTANT', r'1b[01]+'),
+        TokenMatchInt('CONSTANT', r'-?[0-9]+'),
         TokenMatchIgnore('WHITESPACE', r'\s+'),
     ]

-Now suppose the requirement is that 16-bit values (whether signed or unsigned) become CONSTANT tokens but larger values become BIGNUM tokens.
-This can't really be specified via the regular expression, so some magic in an `action` is required.

-This is possible, by making a subclass of TokenMatch and using a provided `AltTokInfo` class for the `action` method return value.
-This code does all that:
+recognizes two different types of constants, the usual decimal digit format but also binary representations such as `1b0`, `1b101`, etc.

+Suppose the application wants to specifically recognize binary constants that were given in the `1b` syntax AND that fit into one byte, and have them become BINARYBYTE tokens (all other constants, `1b` or not, remain CONSTANT tokens).

+The base TokenMatch subclass `action` implementation accepts an optional keyword argument, `name`, which allows overriding the `tokname` attribute in the object itself.
+Using this feature, a custom `TokenMatchBinaryByte` subclass looks like this:

+    class TokenMatchBinaryByte(TokenMatch):
+        def action(self, val, loc, tkz, /):
+            b = int(val[2:], 2)     # 2: to skip the '1b'
+            alttokname = None if b > 255 else 'BINARYBYTE'
+            return super().action(b, loc, tkz, name=alttokname)

+If the value is too big then `alttokname` is None and the base class `action` will return a CONSTANT token (because that is what is in the object's `tokname`).
+However, if the converted value is 255 or less then a BINARYBYTE token will be returned instead.

+With this subclass, the rules will look like this:

+    rules = [
+        TokenMatchBinaryByte('CONSTANT', r'1b[01]+'),
+        TokenMatchInt('CONSTANT', r'-?[0-9]+'),
+        TokenMatchIgnore('WHITESPACE', r'\s+'),
+        TokenIDOnly('BINARYBYTE'),
+    ]

+Note that `TokenIDOnly` is being used to introduce the BINARYBYTE token which appears to have no rule (but `TokenMatchBinaryByte` will create such tokens when appropriate).

+Putting this all together:

-    from tokenizer import Tokenizer, _TInfo, AltTokInfo
+    from tokenizer import Tokenizer, TokenMatchInt
     from tokenizer import TokenMatch, TokenMatchIgnore, TokenIDOnly

-    class TokenMatchConstantOrBignum(TokenMatch):
+    class TokenMatchBinaryByte(TokenMatch):
-        # the default __init__() works just fine, only need an action:
-        def action(self, value, tkz, /):
+        def action(self, val, loc, tkz, /):
-            value = int(value)
-            if value >= -32768 and value < 65536:
-                return _TInfo(value=value)    # it's ok as is

-            # instead of a CONSTANT, make a BIGNUM token
-            return AltTokInfo(value, 'BIGNUM', tkz.TokenID, tkz.tokenfactory)
+            b = int(val[2:], 2)     # 2: to skip the '1b'
+            alttokname = None if b > 255 else 'BINARYBYTE'
+            return super().action(b, loc, tkz, name=alttokname)

     rules = [
-        # This will return CONSTANT or BIGNUM tokens
+        TokenMatchBinaryByte('CONSTANT', r'1b[01]+'),
-        TokenMatchConstantOrBignum('CONSTANT', r'-?[0-9]+'),
+        TokenMatchInt('CONSTANT', r'-?[0-9]+'),

-        # this has to be in here so there *is* a token type 'BIGNUM'
-        TokenIDOnly('BIGNUM'),

-        # standard "ignore wnitespace"
         TokenMatchIgnore('WHITESPACE', r'\s+'),
+        TokenIDOnly('BINARYBYTE'),
     ]

     tkz = Tokenizer(rules)
-    for t in tkz.string_to_tokens("-400 65535 65536 -1"):
+    for t in tkz.string_to_tokens(r'1b0 1b100100100 1b111 42'):
-        print(t.id, t.value)
+        print(t.id, repr(t.value))

-This will output:
+will output:

-    TokenID.CONSTANT -400
+    TokenID.BINARYBYTE 0
-    TokenID.CONSTANT 65535
+    TokenID.CONSTANT 292
-    TokenID.BIGNUM 65536
+    TokenID.BINARYBYTE 7
-    TokenID.CONSTANT -1
+    TokenID.CONSTANT 42

-Obviously this example is somewhat contrived, but the pattern will likely be useful for other real cases.
-To understand how it works, look at the AltTokInfo implementation (in the tokenizer module):

-    class AltTokInfo:
-        def __init__(self, value, alttokname, tokenID_enum, tokmaker):
-            self.value = value
-            self.alttokname = alttokname
-            self.tokenID_enum = tokenID_enum
-            self.tokmaker = tokmaker

-        def tokenfactory(self, tokid, value, location):
-            tokid = self.tokenID_enum[self.alttokname]
-            return self.tokmaker(tokid, value, location)

-The `action` routine of TokenMatchConstantOrBignum returns a normal (and simple) `_TInfo` object when the token type ('CONSTANT') doesn't need to be changed.
-In that case the framework will not find any `tokenfactory` attribute in the return object it gets from `action` and it will create a normal token in the usual way.

-But in the BIGNUM case, `action` returns an `AltTokInfo` object.
-The framework will find that `tokenfactory` method in that object, and call that in lieu of the normal tokenfactory (typically the Token() class). `AltTokInfo.tokenfactory` will still call that same class, of course, but first it gets the opportunity to fuss around with the arguments and so it can switch up the tokid to the one desired (BIGNUM).

-A variation of this technique is also useful for returning an entirely different class of Token if desired; see the next section.
+A variation of this technique is also useful for returning an entirely different __class__ of Token if desired; see the next section.

 ### Using a different `Token`
 There are several ways to make the `Tokenizer` produce a different object than the built-in `Token` definition.
-The easiest is to supply keyword argument `tokenfactory` to `Tokenizer`:
+The easiest is to supply keyword argument `tokentype` to `Tokenizer`:

     class MyToken:
         def __init__(self, tokid, value, location, /):